What Renovations Can I Make To My Rental Apartment?

 A fresh coat of paint on walls, ceilings, doors, or fixtures like cabinets can give your apartment an entirely different look and feel.
 Discuss with your landlord, and also figure out whether they’d require you to paint the apartment back to its original state before you move out.

 Choosing paint colors that might appeal to a range of future tenants will probably make the process easier.
-The next renters might not love neon fuschia and “manic avocado” as much as you do.
+The next renters might not love neon fuchsia and “manic avocado” as much as you do.

 Low-maintenance renovations to consider without landlord permission